 You need to submit Form CD 030 - Articles of Organization, which costs $100, to the Georgia Corporations Division to establish a Georgia LLC.
 You can submit the paperwork online or send it by mail.
 Once you obtain the Articles of Organization, your LLC is officially created.

 Do I Need to Open a Bank Account For My Georgia Business?

-Georgia LLC Lookup: Final Word
+Georgia LLC Lookup

-So, if you're looking up a Georgia business, the Georgia Secretary of State website is a great place to start.
+If you're looking up a Georgia business, the Secretary of State website is a great place to start.
 The Business Entity Search tool is easy to use and provides all the essential information you need.